Best triathlon bike saddles in 2025: 14 expert-tested options

 Riding on your tri-bars often requires a different type of bike saddle, and there are plenty out there that are purpose built for tri.
 Jack Sexty rates some of the best triathlon saddles...

-While you can spend vast amounts of cash upgrading your triathlon bike, a poor tri saddle choice negates the aero gains of wheels and bars if discomfort accompanies every pedal stroke.
-That’s why you must find a triathlon-specific saddle that works for you.
+While you can spend vast amounts of cash upgrading your triathlon bike, a poor tri bike saddle choice negates the aero gains of wheels and bars if discomfort accompanies every pedal stroke.
+That’s why you must find a triathlon-specific cycling saddle that works for you.

-Pain or numbness can, at best, leave you shuffling around on your saddle; at worst, you’ll get saddle sores and require recuperative time off the bike.
 So it’s vital for both health and performance that you find a TT saddle that’ll allow you to hold a fixed position for long periods, especially if you’re an iron-distance triathlete.

 Some bike shops offer a saddle-fitting service that includes measurement of your sit bones.
 This is well worth having to help you choose the right triathlon saddle – and we’d also suggest experimenting with different models.
 Ultimately, saddle choice is a personal thing.

-Best triathlon saddles in 2024
+Best triathlon bike saddles at a glance

-Selle Italia Watt Kit Carbonio Superflow
+2. Selle Italia Watt Kit Carbonio Superflow

 220 Triathlon verdict